Birth Injuries Caused by Medical Malpractice

 Fractures.
 Fractures are other common birth injuries that can occur when a physician pulls too hard on the baby during delivery.
 This can happen when the infant’s shoulder is manipulated while in the breech position or is simply pulled during a difficult delivery.
 While not permanent, the injury can be painful for the child.

 Cephalohematoma.
 Cephalohematoma describes an injury in which the infant suffers from bleeding below the cranium, usually just underneath one of the cranial bones.
 This is likely to appear several hours after birth and after the use of birth assisting tools.
 In some cases, this temporary injury can lead to other issues such as anemia, hypotension, jaundice, and meningitis.

 Caput succedaneum.
 Caput succedaneum is another injury to the infant’s scalp that can result from the use of a vacuum extraction tool.
 The soft tissue swelling usually subsides after several days.

 While some of these injuries are temporary, others are quite serious and could even lead to death.
 Some children that suffer from birth defects must live with their parents for the rest of their lives, and require extensive medical care, the help of caretakers, and other accommodations.
 A lawyer who specializes in birth injury cases can help you determine these long-term costs as well as gather the evidence to support your case.

 Contact an Experienced Kentucky Birth Injury Attorney

 If you believe that your child was harmed during pregnancy or birth due to medical negligence, you have the right seek compensation from the responsible party.
 At the Slechter Law Firm, our Kentucky birth injury attorneys have experience with these complex cases and will do everything necessary to advocate for your rights.
-Contact our Louisville office at 502-694-5407 or online to discuss your options for pursuing the full and fair compensation you deserve.
+Contact our Louisville office to discuss your options for pursuing the full and fair compensation you deserve.